Compulsory bulk transfers of staff

 - give early consideration to the pension issues arising from any proposed transfer and include them in the negotiations on the business transfer.
 (You must allow sufficient time for this.)

-- await confirmation from Cabinet Office, The Pension Schemes Executive that the transferring staff are eligible to join the CSP arrangements
+- await confirmation from the Scheme Manager that the transferring staff are eligible to join the CSP arrangements

 - commission GAD to undertake an assessment of broad comparability (unless it is the other employer who is instigating the transfer)

 - liaise with the transferring employer’s pension scheme and arrange to send the Scheme Administrator the details of the staff joining the CSP arrangements. (the Scheme Administrator will enter these details on staff records through Compendia.)

 - commission GAD to handle the bulk transfer arrangements.
 They will charge you for this work

 - in conjunction with the Scheme Administrator, keep GAD informed about progress at all stages and any potential delays.
 The whole process may take a long time

 - consult staff representatives throughout the transfer process